sriramcu/website_saver/README.md

 ## Example

-`python webpage_to_pdf.py -u https://docs.python.org/3/library/urllib.parse.html -c
+`python save_webpage_links_to_pdfs.py -u https://docs.python.org/3/library/urllib.parse.
+html -c
 parse -o url_lib_pdfs`

 Above command will save all the links containing the string "parse" in the URL as